bath-bcss/Technical-Labs/docs/debugging.md

 running the program over and over again, until eventually you track down your issue.

-Logging is tried and tested, and always works.
+Logging is tried and tested, and nearly always works.

 "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements” — Brian Kernighan, Unix for Beginners.

 But when logging isn't enough, you can turn to debuggers, which will be the subject of this lab.

 ### What is a debugger